Kidney cancer: Medical imaging

 Since there is a large differential diagnosis for a kidney tumor, the first step is to characterize the mass with medical imaging to assess its likelihood of being benign or malignant.
-Ultrasonography is sometimes used to evaluate a suspected kidney mass, as it can characterize cystic and solid kidney masses without radiation exposure and at relative low cost.
+Ultrasonography is sometimes used to evaluate a suspected kidney mass, as it can characterize cystic and solid kidney masses without radiation exposure and at relatively low cost.
 Radiologically tumors are grouped based on appearance into simple cystic, complex cystic, or solid.
 The most important differentiating feature of a cancerous and non-cancerous tumor on imaging is enhancement.
 Simple cysts, which are defined by strict criteria are safe to be monitored if the person does not have any symptoms.
 However, all masses that are not clearly simple cysts should be further evaluated and confirmed by alternate imaging techniques.

-Computed tomography (CT) of the abdomen administered with and without IV contrast is the ideal imaging to diagnose and stage kidney cancer.
-There is tentative evidence that iodinated contrast agents may cause worsening of kidney function in people with chronic kidney disease (CKD) with a glomerular filtration rate (GFR) less than 45ml/min/1.73m2 and should therefore be given cautiously in this group.
+Computed tomography (CT) of the abdomen administered with and without IV contrast is the ideal imaging to diagnose and determine the stage of kidney cancer.
+There is tentative evidence that iodinated contrast agents may cause worsening of kidney function in people with chronic kidney disease (CKD) with a glomerular filtration rate (GFR) less than 45ml/min/1.73m2 and should therefore be given cautiously to such persons.

 Abdominal magnetic resonance imaging (MRI) is an alternative imaging method that can be used to characterize and stage a kidney mass.
 It may be suggested if contrast material cannot be given.
 MRI can also evaluate the inferior vena cava if the mass is suspected to extend outside the kidney.

 Since the lungs are the most common organ for kidney cancer to spread to, a chest X-ray or CT scan may be ordered based on the person's risk for metastatic disease.